dgaydukov/cert-aws/sa/files/sa.md

 [Unbound](https://nlnetlabs.nl/projects/unbound/about) - software to forward dns requests:
 * you can use it to forward dns request from on-premise to vpc dns server, and from any ec2 to on-premise dns server As you see you can use simple AD, unbound, route53 resolver to resolve dns between on-premise & vpc.
+Email basics:
+Normal paper email can consist of 2 parts, envelope and letter itself, what's is more important you can write different sender in both in envelope you can have valid sender (cause probably mail service will check your identity), but in letter itself, which would be inside enveloper you can write anything you want so by this you can try to spoof recipient.
+Same true for email. it consists of 2 parts:
+* envelope - information that communicated within SMTP between client/server, where client send email with sender, called `MAIL FROM` inside protocol.
+At this stage, server will check IP address, MX & FQDN records to make sure that sender is actually from this domain.
+* letter - consists of 2 parts:
+    * header - metadata (sender name & email, date, subject and others...)
+    * body - raw body of email message
+Since email clients display only letter, not envelope, sender can spoof sender's email & name.
+That's why email server should check this using SPF/DMARC, and don't send email to client if spoofing is detected (again cause clients doesn't display envelope fields, only from letter itself). email Message ID - each email has unique message id with format (`id@provider` like `12345@gmail.com`)

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types: